intel/AI-Playground/readme.md

 3. On first run, the load screen will take up to a minute
 4. Download the Users Guide for application information

-*	AI Playground for Desktop-dGPU - Temporarily Unvavailable - New pelease pending, check back shortly.
+*	AI Playground for Desktop-dGPU - Temporarily Unvavailable - New release pending, check back shortly.

 *	AI Playground for Intel Core Ultra-H  - coming soon.